 3. Get your Italian on at Mazzaro’s Market.

 I think after going here was the moment that we looked at each other and said – dang, St. Pete is good!
 And meant it.
 Eating on the Plant Paradox, it is impossible for us to find meat that is compliant where we live save for one store – but here there was fresh meat, cheese, produce, wine tasting (oh the wine tasting!) galore.
 So much so that we stopped here on the way out of time to grab more food – and wait for it, they give you ice!
 So your cheese doesn’t spoil on a 3 1/2 hour drive!
 It’s seriously the little things, people.
 And they get it.
+Pro tip: Plan at least an hour here, the building is HUGE (more like buildings!) and there is a ton to explore, and wine tastings on the weekends.

 4. Check out Central Avenue.